amit154154/Sana-Simplified/Readme.md

 - Same LoRA, **different prompts** for different scenarios.
 - Goal: see whether the model can respond to new text instructions **without losing** the learned Tom & Jerry style.

-All text-conditioned videos are collected under:

-#### Scenarios & Prompts

 | Full prompt | Summary to prompt | Video |
 |-------------|-------------------|-------|